-a.
+- a.
 Professional standards and competencies.
 For example, do the professional standards and competencies reflect the diversity of providers across role, child care setting, or age of children served?
 The TEACH® Early Childhood Nebraska program helped 122 individuals increase their education.
 27.9% of TEACH® recipients were people of color and/or Latinx.
 Recipients attended one of eight community colleges or five universities offering early childhood degree programs in Nebraska.
-TEACH® scholars worked as teachers for children birth through preschool and as center directors or family child care directors.
+TEACH® scholars worked as teachers for children birth through preschool and as center directors or family child care directors. - b.

-- b.
 Career pathways.
 For example, has the Lead Agency developed a wage ladder that provides progressively higher wages as early educators gain more experience and credentials?
 What types of child care settings and staff roles are addressed in career pathways, such as licensed centers and family child care homes?
 Nebraska's Core Competencies are aligned with the Child Development Associate Credential (CDA).
 Nebraska uses CCDF to assist early childhood education and care providers in beginning a pathway of education through the CDA credential.
 CCDF pays for an individual's fees for applying for the initial CDA assessment and renewal of the CDA.
 In the last fiscal year, 106 early educators accessed CCDF funds to earn or renew their CDA. - c.
 Advisory structure.
 For example, has the advisory structure identified goals for child care workforce compensation, including types of staff and target compensation levels?
 Does the Lead Agency have a Preschool Development Birth-to-Five grant and is part of its scope of work child care compensation activities?
 Are they represented in the advisory structure?
 The ECICC, the state's advisory council, is the Advisory body for the Preschool Development Grant (PDG) Strategic Plan for Nebraska.
-The Strategic Plan includes the following goal for workforce compensation: Goal 1: Access; Activity 1.1: "Increase availability of quality early care and education services in communities across the state by creating funding strategies that pay providers for the full cost of quality services." - d.
+The Strategic Plan has identified a goal of Access for workforce compensation.
+The activity that drives the goal is to increase availability quality early care and education services in communities across the state by creating funding strategies that pay providers for the full cost of quality services. - d.
 Articulation.
 For example, how does the advisory structure include training and professional development for providers, including higher education, to assist in aligning training and education opportunities?
 The Early Childhood Career Development Coordinator, housed at the Early Childhood Training Center (ECTC), facilitates a group of early childhood educators representing Nebraska two-year colleges.
 This group coordinates and aligns early childhood course offerings across the campuses of the Nebraska Community College system.
-Additionally, the Career Development Coordinator works with representatives of the state college system, the campuses of the University of Nebraska, and the Buffett Early Childhood Institute to attempt to bring two- and four-year institutions together to improve articulation agreements for students transferring between or among colleges and universities.
+Additionally, the Career Development Coordinator works with representatives of the state college system, the campuses of the University of Nebraska, and the Buffett Early Childhood Institute to attempt to bring two- and four-year institutions together to improve articulation agreements for students transferring between or among colleges and universities. - e.
+Workforce information.
+For example, does the Lead Agency have data on the existing wages and benefits available to the child care workforce?
+Do any partners such as the Quality Improvement System, child care resource and referral agencies, Bureau of Labor